Trip Details at-a-Glance

 - Land transporation and activities as indicated

-Extension Cost Does Not Include:Airfare, meals not specified (BLD), soft drinks or alcoholic beverages, airport departure tax, items of personal nature such as laundry, telephone, optional gratuities to lodge staff, transfer agents, drivers, and guides, additional hotel nights or extra costs that may be necessitated by airline schedule changes.
+Extension Cost Does Not Include:Return airfare from Flores, Guatemala, meals not specified (BLD), soft drinks or alcoholic beverages, airport departure tax, items of personal nature such as laundry, telephone, optional gratuities to lodge staff, transfer agents, drivers, and guides, additional hotel nights or extra costs that may be necessitated by airline schedule changes.

 Lake Peten Itza, Guatemala